-Biscayne Maritime Heritage Trail Will Offer Great Keys Diving
+Biscayne National Park Diving: The Maritime Heritage Trail at the Keys

 A new Maritime Heritage Trail at South Florida's Biscayne National Park will feature a series of historic shipwrecks, spanning nearly a century.
 Public mooring buoys and waterproof maps to each site will help make it easier for park visitors to dive into Florida’s maritime history.